jaiswal-aditi/jaiswal-aditi.github.io/essays/Stupid-or-not-so-stupid.md

 ---
 layout: essay
 type: essay
-title: They don't know that we know that they know
+title: They can help you but they don't want to
 # All dates must be YYYY-MM-DD format!
 date: 2022-01-26
 labels: